andytlim/aotk-wiki/Hallah.md

-Hallah is the name of country created by Amarion Eliade.
+Hallah is the name of country founded/created by Amarion Eliade.
 It is also a place mentioned in the folktale, [[The Fall of Hallah]].